Swadha22/ChIPseeker/README.md

   peak5 <- list(All_HTAS1, All_HTZ1)

-## profile ChIP peaks biding to TSS regions
-  # UCSC ref Gene; also there is a choice for UCSC.ce11.ensGene
+### profile ChIP peaks biding to TSS region.
+UCSC ref Gene; also there is a choice for UCSC.ce11.ensGene

   #txdb <- TxDb.Celegans.UCSC.ce11.refGene
   txdb <- TxDb.Celegans.UCSC.ce11.ensGene